rhtahmd/TFL-Urban-Planning-Analysis/README.md

 How does the number of journeys vary across different days of the week?

 # Dataset Description
-The dataset obtained from [[Data Source](https://www.kaggle.com/datasets/astronasko/transport-for-london-journey-information)] contains information about TFL journeys.
+The dataset obtained from [(https://www.kaggle.com/datasets/astronasko/transport-for-london-journey-information)] contains information about TFL journeys.
 It includes the following attributes:

 StartStn: The start station of the journey.